Baked Oatmeal Recipe with Pears Bananas and Walnuts

 Baked Oatmeal Recipe with Pears

 You probably know how much I love baked oatmeal, it’s seriously so good and so great to make with any fruit that is in season.
-Here I use over-ripe bananas with fall pears which are sweet enough, I don’t have to add to much maple syrup to it.
-I add just enough for flavor.
+Here I use over-ripe bananas with fall pears and maple syrup to it.
+It’s the perfect fall or winter breakfast.

 Baked oatmeal is also great for meal prep.
 Bake it, slice it into portions and refrigerate.
 Then pop it in the microwave a few seconds to heat up.